Palisades Interstate Park -- NJ Section

 |Park Overview:|| |

-Trails on top of the Palisades and along the Hudson River -- 12 to13 miles each -- Palisades Interstate Park in NJ offers imposing views of Manhattan and the Hudson River.
-Loop hikes possible for hikers willing to ascend/descend 300 feet in a short distance on marked trails.
+With trails on top of the Palisades and along the Hudson River -- 12 to13 miles each -- Palisades Interstate Park in NJ offers imposing views of Manhattan and the Hudson River.
+Loop hikes are possible for hikers willing to ascend/descend 300 feet in a short distance on marked trails.

 |Trail Uses:||Hiking, X-C skiing |